askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

     // Type the desired keyword into the search bar await aui.type('chrome').exec();
-    // We wait for 1500 miliseconds, to make sure that the search result has been loaded before askui start to look for the search result. await aui.waitFor(1500).exec();
+    // We wait for 1500 miliseconds, to make sure that the search result has been loaded before AskUI start to look for the search result. await aui.waitFor(1500).exec();
     // Then click the icon that is above the text 'chrome' await aui.click().icon().above().text('chrome').exec();